Soccer Lingo And Terminology

 Header: Hitting the ball with your head.

 Volley: When a player kicks the ball while it is in the air.

 Trap: Stopping the ball with your body in order to control it.

 Tackle: A player's attempt to steal the ball from the other team, oftentimes involving a slide.

 Cross: A kick from the side of the field into the middle.

 Punt: When the goalie drop kicks the ball.

-Free Kick: Anytime there is a foul the team that was fouled gets to kick an unmoving ball to resume play.
+Free Kick: Anytime there is a foul, the team that was fouled gets to kick a stationary ball to resume play.

 Goal Kick: If the offense kicks the ball over the end line, the ball is placed at the corner of the six-yard box.
 The goalie can then kick the ball to resume play.